Markham College of Commerce

-Markham College of Commerce caters to the educational needs of students in Hazaribag district in India.
-It initiated commerce teaching up to degree level in its North Chotanagpur headquarters.
+Markham College of Commerce is located in the Hazaribag district in India.
+It was founded on February 10, 1974 by B. D. Jaiswal and named after the educationist Arthur Francis Markham.
+Most recently, it initiated teaching commerce up to the degree level in its North Chotanagpur headquarters.

-It was founded on February 10, 1974 by B. D. Jaiswal.

-It was named after educationist Arthur Francis Markham who came to India with his goal to make higher education to the students of the area.

-Markham was ordained with the Order of British Empire.
+Markham was awarded with the Order of British Empire.
 He later became the Vice Chancellor of the Ranchi University.
 Even after his retirement, he remained engaged with the students.
 In 1974, the first session of Intermediate Arts and Commerce was started.
 Three years later, Ranchi awarded affiliation for the subjects Hindi, English, Sanskrit, History, Economics, Political Science, Philosophy and Commerce up to degree level.